What Is the Oort Cloud? Location, Size, and Key Facts

 How big is the Oort cloud?

 As noted above, the inner boundary of the Oort cloud is around 2,000 AU from the Sun.
-Its outer boundary lies somewhere between 10,000 and up to 200,000 AU from the Sun.
-The outer boundary of the Oort cloud can reach halfway to our nearest neighbor, Proxima Centauri.
+Its outer boundary lies around 100,000 AU from the Sun.
+The outer boundary of the Oort cloud can reach about a quarter of the way to our nearest neighbor, Proxima Centauri.
 With our current technology, it would take approximately 30,000 years for a human-made spacecraft to pass through this vast space region.

 Is it possible to see the Oort cloud?